Kong/docs.konghq.com/app/docs/0.1.1beta-2/about/plugins.md

 # What are plugins?

 Plugins are one of the most important features of Kong.
 All the functionalities provided by Kong are done so by easy to use **plugins**.
 Authentication, rate-limiting, logging and many more.
-Plugins can be installed and configured through Kong's REStful internal API.
+Plugins can be installed and configured through Kong's REStful admin API.

 Feel free to explore available plugins by browsing the [Plugin Gallery](/plugins).